Search

 What do environments do?

-Clients that are on the Enterprise plan will by default have access to two environments: production and staging, plus the option to create more.
+Non-production environments are only available to clients that are on the Enterprise plan.
+Enerprise clients will by default have access to two environments: production and staging, plus the option to create as many as are necessary.

-• Production should be used for the "live" version of a flow.
-Flowstarts are counted when users interact with flows deployed to the production environment.
+• Production should always be used for the "live" version of a flow.
+Flowstarts are counted when users load and interact with flows deployed to the production environment.

-• Staging can be used to integrate with mock or test versions of your integrations, to create a production-like version of a flow that only talks to non-production systems and does not contaminate production data.
+• Staging can be used to integrate with mock or test versions of your integrations, to create a production-like version of a flow that only talks to non-production systems.
+This is ideal for preventing production data contamination.
 It is optional to use staging, but for complex forms it is useful to have.
+Flowstarts do not count in this environment.

 Editing environments